 2. Set up functional organization systems

 This doesn’t have to be complicated, but making sure your organization systems are functional goes a long way in being able to keep a clean house.
 Make good use of vertical storage.
-Invest in some good quality baskets and drawers for toys, clothing and more.
+You might also want to invest in a storage unit to keep any bulkier items safe and out of your home.
+We have a few paintings in our house that we no longer want to put on display but cannot possibly give away, so after doing some research into how to store paintings we have decided that it might be the right time to put our artworks into a storage unit.
+Looking for even more storage ideas?
+Invest in some good quality baskets and drawers for toys, clothing, bathroom supplies and more.
 Keep belongings off of the floor.
 Utilize hooks.
 Keep everything within sight so you don’t have to search through cabinets and drawers to find something.
 Here are a few examples of my favorite organization systems in my home.

 3. Create doable routines